TheCl3m/PortableArcade/docs/index.md

 ![Glove 3D](/PortableArcade/assets/gant3d.png)

 ## Laser cutted parts
 Our main box and the box who will hold the steering wheel are being made with a laser cutter.
-The following section will show all the skectches done in fusion 360 who need to be export as dxf files.
+The following section will show all the sketches done in fusion 360 needing to be exported as dxf files.

-* Steering wheel
+* Steering wheel Box
 * Main box

-the material used for this two components is MDF(wood) of 6mm and 8 mm.
-B
+The material used for these two components is MDF(wood) of thickness 6mm and 8 mm.

 ### Main box